marcuswangweihow/FBDD/Frag_to_lead/Readme.md

 Some users may have existing AMBER workflows with `.prmtop` and `.inpcrd` files.
 These could be:

 1. **Complete AMBER system files**
-   - Already include probes, custom forcefields, ions, and other modifications.
+   - Already include probes, forcefields, ions, and other modifications.
-   - Complete, high-res AMBER prmtop/inpcrd -> Load in ParmEd, convert to GROMACS (Step 8a-AMBER)
+   - Complete, high-res AMBER prmtop/inpcrd -> Load in ParmEd, convert to GROMACS (Step 6c)
    - The pipeline can take these files for downstream steps: minimization, equilibration, PLUMED generation, production runs, and post-processing.
+(Step 7EXT-External complete AMBER file)
-   - Useful if users already have a fully set-up system but needs automated aLMMD or advanced post-processing.
+   - Useful if users already have a fully set-up system but needs automated aLMMD or need restraints or advanced post-processing.

-2. **Protein-only AMBER files**
+2. **Solvated protein/DNA/RNA-only AMBER files**
-   - Contain only the protein structure and standard forcefields.
+   - Contain only the solvated protein structure with optional DNA/RNA structures.
-   - **Cannot be directly used to add multi-probe setups, custom GAFF parameters, or PLUMED CVs.**
-   - In this case, starting from scratch using the pipeline is recommended, as it automates probe placement, multi-dihedral boost and aMD setup, PLUMED integration, and downstream post-processing.
-   - Protein-only AMBER files provide **no usable shortcut** for building a complete aLMMD system.
+   - The pipeline can take these files for downstream steps: probe-placement, minimization, equilibration, PLUMED generation, production runs, and post-processing.
+(Step 6c)
+   - Runs in the same fashion as having complete AMBER system files, just starting at an earlier step in the pipeline.

 3. **Low-res / missing backbone / disordered PDB containing AMBER files**
-   - Rebuild from scratch using your pipeline since OpenMM + PDBFixer handles this issue; do not rely on incomplete AMBER files
+   - Rebuild from scratch using the pipeline since the pipeline (PDBFixer/tleap) handles this issue; do not rely on incomplete AMBER files
-   - Parmed will happily load the structure (Step 8a-AMBER) but cannot fix the residues.
+   - Parmed might load the structure (Step 7EXT-External complete AMBER file) but cannot fix the residues.
 MD simulations might not be accurate.

 ### Conclusion
-- **Complete AMBER files:** Use pipeline for downstream aLMMD and post-processing.
+- **Complete AMBER system files:** Use pipeline for downstream aLMMD, generating restraints, and post-processing.
-- **Protein-only AMBER files:** Start fresh using the pipeline which generates the full system required for multi-probe aLMMD + PLUMED analysis.
+- **Solvated protein/DNA/RNA-only AMBER files:** Use pipeline for probe-placement, downstream aLMMD, generating restraints, and post-processing.
+- **Low-res / missing backbone / disordered PDB containing AMBER files:** Rebuild from scratch using the pipeline.

 # Notes
 [⬆️ Back to top](#readme-table-of-contents)

-All probes automatically converted to OpenMM residues with correct bond connectivity

 Multi dihedral boost applied to protein backbone inspired by Tan et al. (2020, 2022)